About the Campus Weather Service

 The 1998-1999 academic year was one of many changes for the Campus Weather Service.
 In order to offer more opportunities to its members and better serve its clients, CWS began four new committees.
 They were the Advising Committee, the Business and Marketing Committee, the Web Committee, and the Social Committee.
 The Advising Committee is composed of students from all classes and acts as a liaison between the members of CWS, the Executive Council, and the faculty.
 The Business and Marketing Committee was formed to attract new clients and ensure that our current ones are satisfied with our product.
 The Web Committee was formed to design a new webpage for CWS and a verification system for our forecasts.
 Due to the importance of this new aspect of CWS, a new position, the Vice-President of Web Operations, was created to head this committee.
 The Social Committee was formed in response to requests from members that there be more social events for members of CWS.
 Another change made during this year affected Vice President of Severe Weather.
 Since severe weather tends to occur mainly in summer, the position was renamed Vice President of Severe Weather/Head Shift Manager and this officer was put in charge of severe weather coverage and ensuring that all rules for radio shifts are being followed.

 2002 marked the 30 year anniversary of the Campus Weather Service.
-As the 21st century continued, changes in the communications industry have forced CWS to evolve.
+As the 21st century continued, changes in the communications industry forced CWS to evolve.

 In the spring of 2007, a project to greatly improve the website was completed.
 Recent additions have made it even better, such as the weather blog, where members go beyond the forecast to talk about the weather in more depth.